RESEARCH STARTER

 While bankruptcy can provide a pathway to financial relief, it carries substantial long-term consequences, including a severe impact on credit scores and the possibility of remaining responsible for certain types of debts, such as child support, taxes, and most student loans.
 Filing for bankruptcy incurs various costs, including legal fees and mandatory counseling expenses, which can add up significantly.
 Many individuals attempt to avoid bankruptcy by exploring alternatives such as debt consolidation, negotiating with creditors, or seeking assistance from credit counseling services.
 Overall, personal bankruptcy is considered a last resort for those trapped in unmanageable debt and should be approached with careful consideration and informed guidance.

 In the United States, the federal government allows individuals to file for one of two types of bankruptcy: Chapter 7 and Chapter 13.
 These two forms of bankruptcy have different rules and apply to different financial situations.
+However, Chapter 11 is also used in rare circumstances.
+Although Chapter 11 is primarily for businesses, but is used by individuals whose debts exceed the limits defined by Chapter 13.
+In addition, Chapter 12 is used by fishers and farmers.
 Bankruptcy is heavily regulated in the United States, and individuals who declare bankruptcy are required to adhere to strict rules and also complete mandatory credit and financial counseling.
 Although some may view the process as a relatively easy means of escaping one’s debts, personal bankruptcy actually has significant and long-lasting financial ramifications for the debtor, and the decision to declare bankruptcy should not be made lightly.

 Background